-On March 28, 2014 we signed a full MVNO agreement with Telecom Italia and we expect to finalize the implementation towards the end of the year.
+On March 28, 2014 we signed a full MVNO agreement with Telecom Italia and we expect to finalize the implementation in the first quarter of 2015.
 The contract is valid for 5 years starting with the moment when the services are fully available.